yktoo/yktoo.com/content/blog/posts/0520/index.en.md

 <!--more-->

-The altered version of the portrait anyone would immediately recognise was hanging among other works.
+The "chubby" version of the original portrait anyone would immediately recognise was hanging among other works.
+Later we identified its author, the Colombian {{< wiki "Fernando Botero" >}}, who is well known for his "overweighty" figurative style.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/dr9crqif4zbn7nle7jof.jpg" "Paitings on the quay of the Seine." >}}

-The painting (oil on canvas) by a painter whose name slipped out of our memories was priced at **€ 75**.
+The painting (oil on canvas) was priced at **€ 75**.

-Which I find a very reasonably price for an original author work, but it was just too large for us, and the booth owner didn't have any other variant of that painting.
+Which we found a very reasonable price for an original author work, but it was just too large for us, and the booth owner didn't have any other variant of that painting.

 After that I honestly tried to find a copy of it in souvenir stores but nobody had ever seen this work.